rohitrgandhi/rag-financial-analyzer/README.md

 ⭐ **If you found this project helpful, please consider giving it a star!** ⭐

-*Built with ❤️ using LangChain, OpenAI, and ChromaDB*
+*Built with ❤️ using LangChain, OpenAI, ChromaDB, RAGAS, and Streamlit*